secretstartups/handbook/content/handbook/product/product-processes/_index.md

 To prepare for creating multiple Groups, we should:

 1. Update `categories.yml` and `stages.yml`, assigning each Group a set of Categories
-1. Ensure all issues remain labelled with the Stage name, like `devops::manage`
+1. Ensure all issues remain labeled with the Stage name, like `devops::manage`
 1. Ensure all issues also have a group label, like `Control` or `Framework`
 1. Prior to the new groups being formed, the PM and EM prioritize the shared `devops::manage` backlog